zero-functional/zero-functional/README.md

 - `result`: the overall result and return type of the operation All other variables have to be defined in the `pre`-section, also when automatically assigned, e.g. when overriding the `idx` variable or when accessing a reference to the list as `listRef`.
 See `intersect` or `removeDoubles` implementation in [test.nim](test.nim) as an example.
+- `yield it`: opposed to setting the result this means that an iterator or a collection result is returned with `it` being added to it.

 The manual `inline`-implementations should follow certain rules.
 - `ext: ExtNimNode` as parameter